svekars/odyssey-project/README.md

 # odyssey-project

+# Create a CSV

-To create a table, complete these steps:
+To create a CSV table, complete these steps:

 1. Run `git-history.py`.
 This script creates two files log.csv and log2.csv.
 1. Run `generate-table.py`.
 This script creates a combined table from the two